kowusu01/World-Health-Organization-Countries/README.md

 - the three digit numeric iso number for the country, e.g. '840' for the United States

 ## Note
-- Some countries may not appear in the country list, espcially countries that are not WHO countries.
+- Some countries may not appear in the country list, especially countries that are not WHO countries.

 ## Gotchas
 - In the dataset, the country Namibia has a country iso code as "NA".
 In some cases R reads this as NA.
 You may have to verify after reading the data to make sure Namibia has two digit iso code as string "NA" not NA or Null.